-Puerto Jimenez (Corcovado National Park) Overview
+Puerto Jimenez (Corcovado National Park) On a Budget

 SightsNature and wildlife are amongst the main attractions near and around the town of Puerto Jiminez.
 Being the only town before entering Corcovado National Park, it is isolated preserving most of the natural wonders of the area.
 Scarlet Macaws are an especially unique sight, a bird species native to the tropical climate, as are about four species of monkey that inhabit Costa Rica.
 The area's mangrove swamps and humid rain forests especially are home to a myriad wildlife including the macaws, white-faced monkeys, caiman, and ocelots.

 Looking out to the water, in Golfo Dulce, another whole range of fauna can be found beneath the surface.
 Golfo Dulce's warm waters are home to many dolphins and as well as humpback whales who give birth there.
 And then there are the pristine beaches set against aqua blue waters that make for perfect surroundings to relax the day away.
 Be sure to catch a sunset on the Golfo Dulce as well.

 NeighborhoodsThe hub of town is set on a grid pattern of dusty roads, lined with a variety of colorful restaurants and bars, small shops, hotels, and boarding houses that cater to visitors passing through.
 Most people frequent the downtown as a waypoint on the journey to the neighboring Corcovado National Park.
 It is a great place to stock up on supplies and enjoy beach activities during the day, while the nighttime really revs up with locals and visitors alike frequenting bars and pubs to party the evenings away.
 Puerto Jiminez began to grow with gold mining and logging industries in the 1960s, and now exists as the largest town on the peninsula with a population of about 1,780.